grafana/loki/docs/sources/setup/upgrade/_index.md

 This creates a lot of series and we don't think this metric has enough value to offset the amount of series genereated so we are removing it.

-While this isn't a direct replacement, two metrics we find more useful are size and line counters configured via pipeline stages, an example of how to configure these metrics can be found in the [metrics pipeline stage docs](/docs/loki/latest/send-data/promtail/stages/metrics/#counter)
+While this isn't a direct replacement, two metrics we find more useful are size and line counters configured via pipeline stages, an example of how to configure these metrics can be found in the [metrics pipeline stage docs]({{< relref "../../send-data/promtail/stages/metrics#counter" >}}).

 #### `added Docker target` log message has been demoted from level=error to level=info